Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Examine Your Dog’s Pads.

 First, check for any signs of injury.
-If the pads feel particularly rough, you can apply a balm to soften them and prevent cracking.
+If the pads feel particularly rough, you can apply a neutral Vaseline balm to soften them and prevent cracking.
 Be sure to use only products formulated for dogs.
 Human products may contain toxic ingredients.
 Remember that just because you can use it doesn’t necessarily mean it’s safe for your pup.
 Besides, you probably won’t lick your feet after applying it, as your dog inevitably will.

 6. Repeat the Process With the Other Front Paw.